Dojde/Hellmark.github.io/work-projects.md

 ---

-<p style="font-size: 18px;">On this page follows samples of projects of which I have completed as an employee .</p>
+<p style="font-size: 18px;">On this page follows samples of projects of which I have completed as an employee.</p>

 {% include content_row id="radar" %}
 <span style="font-size: 16px; line-height: normal;">